Finxpd

 List of Contents

-What is SPY?
+What Is SPY?

 The SPDR S&P 500 ETF Trust (ticker symbol: SPY) was the pioneering exchange-traded fund (ETF) launched in 1993.
 Exchange-traded funds (ETFs) are diversified portfolios of stocks, bonds, and other assets that aim to replicate the performance of a particular index, commodity, or market segment.
 SPY is an exchange-traded fund (ETF) created to follow the performance of the Standard & Poor’s 500 (S&P 500) index, which is composed of the 500 largest publicly-traded firms in the United States.